code-charity/youtube/README.md

 ## ImprovedTube
 ![](/assets/rating.svg) ![](/assets/size.svg)</br>
-[ImprovedTube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd) is an extension that is built since 2012 to improve the user's experience on YouTube.
-We designed it with our [Satus](https://github.com/victor-savinov/satus) library so that you can manage your settings efficiently.
+[ImprovedTube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd) is an extension that we built to refine the user's experience on YouTube.
+Since 2012 and for 250,000+ people.
+The first popular features were simply a larger player + hiding distractions, but we added many powerful features to Youtube and want to save your time.
+And there is so much more left to build.
+ImprovedTube could actually fly many times higher, with your word of mouth, contributions, translations or donations

 ## Features
 [The Future of the ImprovedTube](https://github.com/ImprovedTube/ImprovedTube/issues/246).
 You can learn more about features on [the page](https://github.com/ImprovedTube/ImprovedTube/wiki/Features).
+Improvedtube is designed with our [Satus](https://github.com/victor-savinov/satus) library so that you can manage your settings efficiently.

 ## Credits
 Big thanks to all our [contributors](https://github.com/ImprovedTube/ImprovedTube/graphs/contributors)!

 ## Donate
 You can learn more on [the page](http://improvedtube.com/donate).

 ## Translations
 You can help us translate ImprovedTube into your language ♡.
 Please, check the [wiki page](https://github.com/ImprovedTube/ImprovedTube/wiki/Translations).

 * [Arabic](https://github.com/ImprovedTube/ImprovedTube/blob/master/_locales/ar/messages.json) by [Raayib](https://github.com/Raayib)